Shaping-agility/pps-knowledge-manager/docs/development-roadmap.md

    - Test basic vector search functionality

 ### Success Criteria
-- [ ] Can ingest text files and generate chunks using LangChain splitters
+- [x] Can ingest text files and generate chunks using LangChain splitters
-- [ ] Chunks stored in Supabase with metadata
+- [x] Chunks stored in Supabase with metadata
-- [ ] Basic vector search returns relevant results
+- [x] Basic vector search returns relevant results
-- [ ] Sample ideation session fully processed
+- [x] Sample ideation session fully processed
+- [x] Tests are self-contained, do not reset the database per test, and only assert what they are responsible for
+- [x] Metadata conventions are flat, canonical, and consistent across ingestion and chunking

 ### Learning Goals
 - Understand LangChain text splitting capabilities and configuration